cdown/chrisdown.name/index.md

 Hey there!
 I'm a SRE, software developer, and system administrator, currently working as a [Production Engineer][]/SRE at [Facebook][].
-I work as part of the Web Foundation team, responsible for the overall performance and reliability of Facebook's user-facing products.
-I concieve, design, and improve systems that make Facebook more performant, scalable, and reliable.
+I work as part of the Linux Kernel team, responsible for kernel-related developments that improve the overall scalability, performance, and reliability of Facebook's user-facing products.
+In general, my drive is in concieving, designing, and improving systems that make Facebook and the wider industry better.

 Most of my active work is around operating systems, like [cgroups](https://www.youtube.com/watch?v=ikZ8_mRotT4),